rash03/DS/design-pattern-microservice/src/main/resources/design-pattern.md

     - Issues :
       - Only Eventual Consistency can be guarantee.
 This pattern shuold not be used for Strict Consistency.
       - Adds overheads and complexity
-- Circuit Breaker Pattern
-  - Prevents a network or service failure from cascading to other services.
 - Saga Pattern
   - Manages distributed transactions across multiple microservices, ensuring consistency and rollback capabilities.
   - https://www.baeldung.com/cs/saga-pattern-microservices